storj/storj/docs/design/storagenode-downtime-tracking.md

 The advantages are:

-* It doesn't add a new application chore to the Satellite.
+* It doesn't add a new application chore to the satellite.
 * It's easier to scale.

 And the disadvantages are: